NiazSagor/flutter_ecommerce/README.md

 - Memory usage increases due to `AutomaticKeepAliveClientMixin` keeping each tab in memory.

 **Limitation:**
 - The header height is still dependent on the content in `SliverToBoxAdapter`.
-If `SearchBarPlaceholder` or `PromoStrip` grows dynamically, you must adjust accordingly.
+If `SearchBarPlaceholder` or `PromoStrip` grows dynamically, it will need adjuting accordingly.
 - Pull-to-refresh is bound to inner scrollable; wrapping `NestedScrollView` could change gesture behavior.

 ---